NeedlessPage819/plan/README.md

      ```

 3. **Test Mouse Movement**
-   - Modify the `RunAimbot` method to move the mouse to an arbitrary position:
+   - Modify the `RunAimbot` method to move the mouse to a fixed position:
      ```csharp
      private void RunAimbot()
      {
-         MoveMouseTo(50000, 50000);
+         MoveMouseTo(50000, 50000);  // Test mouse movement
      }
      ```

+---

-### Step 5: Continuous Detection Loop
+### Step 6: Continuous Detection Loop

 1. **Add a Continuous Loop**
    - Modify `RunAimbot` to continuously capture the screen and process it:
      ```csharp
      private async void RunAimbot()
      {
+         var model = LoadModel();  // Load the ONNX model

          while (true)
          {
              Bitmap screenshot = CaptureScreen();
-             DetectTargets(screenshot);
+             var inputData = new BitmapData { Image = screenshot };

+             var prediction = model.Predict(inputData);

+             DetectEnemies(prediction.PredictedLabels);

              await Task.Delay(50);  // Add a small delay }
      }
      ```

 2. **Cancel the Loop**
-   - Add a `CancellationTokenSource` to stop the aimbot:
+   - Use a `CancellationTokenSource` to stop the aimbot when the user presses the Stop button:
      ```csharp
      private CancellationTokenSource _cts;